berlinonline/jinjardf/doc/theme.md

 **Arguments**:

+- `package` _str_ - the full dotted path of the theme's package, e.g. 'foo.bar.basetheme'
-- `name` _str, optional_ - Optional human-readable theme name.
-If none, then theme.name
+- `name` _str_ - Optional human-readable theme name.
+If None, then `theme.name`
-  will be the name of the theme class.
+  will be the name of the theme's subpackage (e.g. 'basetheme').
   Defaults to None.
-- `template_path` _str, optional_ - The template path relative to the theme class (this class).
+- `template_path` _str, optional_ - The template path relative to the theme's package.
   Defaults to 'templates'.

 <a id="jinjardf.theme.Theme.copy_templates"></a>